YashDongaonkar/Rain-Alert-Email-Notifier/README.md

-# ☔️ Weather Forecast Email Notifier
+# ☔️ Rain Alert Email Notifier

 A Python script that fetches upcoming weather data using the OpenWeatherMap API and sends an email alert if rain is expected.